 I would recommend that anyone looking to strengthen their resume, to pursue these 5 baseline Salesforce certifications: Admin, Advanced Admin, App Builder, Sales Cloud Consultant and Service Cloud Consultant.
 These certifications demonstrate the person has a deep understanding of the core Salesforce products and will help them stand out from the rest of the applicants.

-A 50/50 chance that your salary could increase the more certifications you earn can’t be ignored.
+The chance that your salary could increase the more certifications you earn can’t be ignored but should be taken with a ‘pinch of salt’ alongside the other factors.

 In addition, most firms these days are pursuing a process of development that is either pure Agile or “Agile Like”, as such it is helpful to complete your Scrum Master certification as often the project manager will energize this role in a typical implementation.